Stacking transmission spectra of different exoplanets

 \subsection{Stacking identical planets with different compositions}

 Firstly, we test how well stacking works in the case of identical planets with different compositions ($X_{\rm{H_2O}}$ and $X_{\rm{CO_2}}$) but the same abundance ratios ($X_{\rm{H_2O}}/X_{\rm{CO_2}}$).
 As we argued in Section \ref{sec:measure}, maintaining a constant abundance ratio between the planets should result in small differences between the stacked spectrum and the spectrum resulting from the geometric mean of the abundance ratios.
-For our atmospheric parameters, we assume vertically constant volume mixing ratios of 85\% H$_2$ and 15\% He, as our bulk species, and H$_2$O and CO$_2$ as our trace species, which we vary between $0.01\times, 1\times$ and $10\times$ the solar volume mixing ratios.
+For these initial tests, we choose to focus on hot Jupiters to directly inform the results of the BOWIE-ALIGN programme \citep{Kirk2024}.
+Therefore, we assume vertically constant volume mixing ratios of 85\% H$_2$ and 15\% He as our bulk species, and H$_2$O and CO$_2$ as our trace species.
+The abundances of H$_2$O and CO$_2$ are varied between $0.01\times, 1\times$ and $10\times$ the solar volume mixing ratios \citep{Asplund2009}, to encompass sub-solar to super-solar metallicities expected from planet formation \citep[e.g.,][]{Madhusudhan2014,Penzlin2024} and consistent with values inferred from existing observations \citep[e.g.,][]{Welbanks2019,Fu2025}.
 We used the line lists of \cite{H2O} and \cite{CO2} for H$_2$O and CO$_2$, respectively.

 For our planetary parameters, we assume a Jupiter radius, Jupiter mass planet with an equilibrium temperature of 1500\,K that defines the temperature of our isothermal atmosphere.
 We define the star to have a solar radius.